Saying “Thank you!” to your church volunteers and helping them to feel valued and motivated is one of the most worthwhile things you can do.

 Take any opportunity, during your sermon or at any other time to brag about how amazing your volunteers are.

-Tell a personal story how they’ve impacted someone’s life and show them off.
+Tell a personal story about how they’ve impacted someone’s life and show them off.

 Here’s a Volunteer Letter of Thanks template you can use.